a-renzini/pygwb/README.md

   ## Modules

-  The code is currently structured into 5 modules.
+  The code is currently structured into many small modules.

   * `pre-processing.py` applies initial data-conditioning steps (high-pass filter and downsampling) on data from individual detector.
 Also supports importing simualted data.
   * `spectral.py` calcualted CSDs and PSDs for each segment in a job (a coincident time segment of a pair of detectors)